A patient's experience provides valuable insight

 In Canada, many jurisdictions conduct patient experience surveys using a variety of tools and data collection methods.

-To support pan-Canadian comparisons of patient experience, CIHI worked with representatives from Canadian jurisdictions—particularly the Inter-Jurisdictional Patient Satisfaction Group—and other leading experts in the field to develop a standardized questionnaire.
+To support pan-Canadian comparisons of patient experience, CIHI worked with representatives from Canadian jurisdictions—particularly the Inter-Jurisdictional Patient Experience Group—and other leading experts in the field to develop a standardized questionnaire.
 This enables patients to provide feedback about the quality of care they received during their most recent stay in a Canadian acute care hospital.
 It also provides standards and supporting documentation for those who are administering the survey.

 The Canadian Patient Experiences Survey—Inpatient Care (CPES-IC) has been endorsed by Accreditation Canada and meets the accreditation requirements for patient experience surveying.
 The survey includes